cmidgley/inventree-template-pro/README.md

 - Visit the `Settings / Plugin Settings / Plugins` page in the management console and add the package name and path.
 - Alternatively, edit your `inventree_data/plugins.txt` file to add the package path.
 Restart InvenTree for the package to be downloaded and installed.

+> Use the project package name `https://github.com/cmidgley/inventree-part-templates.git`, as this
+> plugin has not yet been released to `PyPI` (the standard Python Repository).
+The repository is
-> Use the project package name `https://github.com/cmidgley/inventree-part-templates.git`.
-Once the documentation is complete, the project will be released on the Python Repository `PyPI`, which will allow using the simpler name `inventree-part-templates`.
-Until then, the GitHub link should be used, as it is fully compatible with `PIP` and `plugins.txt`.
+> configured such that this link is fully compatible with `PIP` and `plugins.txt`.

 Once installed, verify the installation by checking the `Settings / Plugin Settings / Plugins` page.
 There should be no errors from plugins at the bottom of the page, and the `PartTemplatesPlugin` should be listed.